smidig/conference-app/README.md

 ## Getting Started

 ### Checkout the project from github:
 Start in the folder where you want to checkout the code to.
-Run the following command:
+Clone the project from GitHub:

     $ git clone git@github.com:smidig/conference-app.git